Everything You Need to Know About Concrete Maintenance

 After 24 hours, use a broom to collect the dust or kitty litter.
 You should then use cleaner and scrub the stain away.

 Cleaning should be done whether your concrete floor is sealed or not.
 But if you can steal your concrete floor, it is a good idea to.
 A quality sealer can protect your concrete from everyday wear and tear allowing it to last longer.
-For more information on why you should seal your concrete, click here to read our detailed article.

 Whether you have indoor or outdoor concrete, taking care of it should be an easy step in your homeowner routine.